billguo99/SASSY_API/README.md

 # SASSY_API
 An API for the Student Attendance and Submission System.
+This API was developed by Keegan Crankshaw.

 ## Requirements
 The following is required for development: